 La Puerta Middle School closed more than 40 years ago.
 But it’s future can help support all of Claremont.
-The proposed sale of the site for a low-density neighborhood proposed by Trumark Homes is an opportunity to fund vital projects and services across the entire City of Claremont for the benefit of thousands of students, residents and young athletes.
+The proposed sale of the site for a low-density neighborhood proposed by Trumark Homes is an opportunity to fund vital projects and services across the entire City of Claremont for the benefit of thousands of students, residents.

 Claremont High School Music Facility